rohan1155/Keeper-app/README.md

-# Keeper-app
+# React Keeper App

-Keeper app using React
+This is a simple React app for keeping notes.

 ## Getting Started